ShanaFoster/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Ycfo1V2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Item four is showing an image of OsTicket being installed but the installed system is showing some disable items so I have to go back in the IIS mahager and go to PHP manager to enable the disable items so the OsTicking system will function properly.
+"This image shows the osTicket installation, but the installed system  has some disabled items.
+To resolve this, go back to the IIS manager, navigate to the PHP manager, and enable the disable items so that the OsTicket system function properly."
 </p>
 <br />